Degrees of Freedom Analysis of Mechanisms using the New Zebra Crossing Method: The Zebra Crossing Algorithm

 \item If the number of loops are more than $0$, then it is a closed loop mechanism.
 Find whether the mechanism can have a configuration where its links and joints lie on a plane. \item If the mechanism can be placed on a plane in atleast one configuration and has black, grey, and white patches use Equation \ref{equ_loopplanar} below to find its degrees of freedom.

-where,\\ $M$ = Degrees of freedom of the mechanism\\ $N_{s}$ = Number of patches between the black patches\\ $L$ = Number of loops in the mechanism\\ $J_{f}$ = Number of joints attached to the ground link\\ \item If the mechanism cannot be placed on a plane and has black, grey and white patches or only black and grey patches / if the mechanism is spatial in nature, use the Equation \ref{equ_loopwhite} to find its degree of freedom.
-If it is a parallel manipulator, then the white platform is treated as link.
+where,\\ $M$ = Degrees of freedom of the mechanism\\ $N_{s}$ = Number of patches between the black patches\\ $L$ = Number of loops in the mechanism\\ $J_{f}$ = Number of joints attached to the ground link\\ \item If the mechanism cannot be placed on a plane, that is the mechanism is spatial in configuration, and has black, grey and white patches or only black and grey patches, then use Equation \ref{equ_loopwhite} to find its degree of freedom.
+If it is a parallel manipulator, then the manipulator platform is treated as link.
 When counting the number of white patches, this white patch is assigned a number which is one less than the number of legs in the parallel manipulator.

 where,\\ $M$ = Degrees of freedom of the mechanism\\ $N_{w}$ = Number of white patches between the black patches\\ $L$ = Number of loops in the mechanism\\ $J_{f}$ = Number of joints attached to the ground link\\ \end{steps}